 Five years later, I am feeling less delusional and more certain about the possibility of a worst case scenario becoming the scenario…but I digress…

 A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church.
 I do not expect that a prayer is like a wish—it will not evaporate if shared—so I can tell you that I prayed for the survival of my country as I then understood it to be.

 In the months that followed, despite all of the public protestations that this or that overt step toward institutionalized intolerance or all-out totalitarianism “is not who we are,” I came to realize it is, in fact, who we are, or at least, who 40% of us are.
 These fellow citizens provide through their votes, Tweets, posts, hats, rally behavior, et al, evidence of their acceptance of kingly behavior and of systemic intolerance of—even active hatred of—the “other,” all of which is testimony to woeful ignorance—or willful rejection—of the founding principles of American Democracy.

 Because of my lifelong personal naïveté about this reality, in the year following the 2016 election, I wondered how it came to pass that American Democracy had ended up on life support.
 There have been books written and thousands of hours of media analysis since the election that postulate how a President came to power, but how has it come to pass that at least 40% of our fellow Americans do not support America’s Founding Principles?
 As a career educator, I did not have far to look: the mirror in my bathroom.

-Thomas Jefferson once wrote…
+As I have often posted, Thomas Jefferson once wrote…